AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/add-a-calculated-field.md

    ![](assets/field-library.png)

-1. Find the **Calculated** section, then drag the field or widget here you want it in the custom form.
+1. Use the search box or expand the **Calculated** section to locate the calculated field you need, then drag the field where you want it to appear in the custom form.

-1. (Optional) Repeat the previous step to add any other fields or widgets.
+1. (Optional) Repeat the previous step to add any other fields.

    >[!NOTE]
    >